lingaoqiming/lingaoqiming.github.com/index.md

   time working on the project really gave me a lot of insight and experience into the advantages, difficulties, and drawbacks of the design of distributed systems.

+- <span class="heading">Graphics and Computer Vision</span>

+  This semester I decided to take a class on computer graphics using OpenGL and I've been having a lot of fun learning about it and I'm finding it incredibly interesting.
+Hopefully at some point in the future I'll have a chance to use what I've learned.

 ## Non-technology Related